alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 Your [robots.txt](https://web.dev/robots-txt/) file should be valid, as well as the HTTP status code of the requests.
 If your page receive `400s` & `500s` errors, you will make robots flee your website ✈️.

-Also, making your website [mobile-friendly](https://web.dev/viewport/) will help search engines to rank it better.
+Also, making your website [mobile-friendly](https://web.dev/viewport/) will help search engines to rank it better - Google has enabled the [mobile-first indexing](https://developers.google.com/search/mobile-sites/mobile-first-indexing) by default since July 2019.

 > Here's the full list of the SEO audits: https://web.dev/lighthouse-seo/.